jcolen/ML_ActiveNematics/README.md

 ### Sharpening

 The `time_evolution` folder also contains the code for our physically motivated sharpening algorithm.
 This is implemented in C and can be compiled using the included Makefile.
 The resulting libraries are imported and used to implement the full forecasting loop, the function `loop_frame_prediction` in `time_evolution/sharpen.py`.

-### Simulation data

-The code for hybrid Lattice Boltzmann simulations is located at <https://github.com/sirianray/lblc/tree/master/ml_an>.
-The channel `src5` was used for 2D simulations while `src3-3d` was used for 3D simulations.